nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-lattice-at-dawn.md

 ---

-## Why Story Helps
+## Why This Matters
-- Maps mechanics to intuition: nodes as citizens, edges as conversations, tension as gravity.
+- Nodes are citizens: individual data points hold weight and identity.
-- Communicates resilience and nuance without exposing proprietary internals.
+- Edges are conversations: relationships are typed and tensioned.
-- Lets the animation serve as proof: real-time small-world emergence, merge-or-mount dynamics, critical-mass signaling.
+- Tension is gravity: disagreement holds structure together instead of tearing it apart.

 ![Closing Panorama]({{ site.baseurl }}/assets/images/{{ page.post_slug }}/10-closing.jpg)

 ---

 ## Try It
-- Visit the canvas view (this layout) and toggle **3D View**; watch edge tension and cluster depth.
+- Open the live lattice below and toggle **3D View** to see edge tension and depth.
 - Run `/dreams/run` or `/dreams/run/{agentRole}` to trigger a cycle; then query `/api/v3/lattice/retrieve`.
-- Observe the Critical Mass banner as regions densify; note avg degree shifts in the HUD.
+- Watch the Critical Mass banner and HUD metrics as regions densify.

 ---